lbeder/slowkey/README.md

           Balloon Hash space (memory) cost number of 1 KiB memory block (must be greater than 1 and lesser than 4294967295) [default: 131072]
       --balloon-t-cost <BALLOON_T_COST>
-          Balloon Hash number of iterations (must be greater than 1 and lesser than 4294967295) [default: 1] --checkpoint-dir <CHECKPOINT_DIR>
+          Balloon Hash number of iterations (must be greater than 1 and lesser than 4294967295) [default: 1] --output <OUTPUT>
+          Optional path for storing the encrypted output --checkpoint-dir <CHECKPOINT_DIR>
           Optional directory for storing encrypted checkpoints, each appended with an iteration-specific suffix.
 For each iteration i, the corresponding checkpoint file is named "checkpoint.i", indicating the iteration number at which the checkpoint was created
       --checkpoint-interval <CHECKPOINT_INTERVAL>